Mannyy22/aws-bootcamp-cruddur-2023/journal/week1.md

 unset BACKEND_URL="*"
 ```
  We want to use `docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flask` this will set the env variables  when the contain is running and allow us to access our frontend and backend

+ Another way to run our dockerfile we can right click on the `docker-compose.yml` file then click Compose up

 ## Write a Flask Backend Endpoint for Notifications